marshallm94/galvanize_notes/my_notes.md

 * P(B|A) = **Likelihood**
 * P(A) = **Prior**

-When you are performing Bayes Theorem, everytime you calculate it you update the prior to be equal to the posterior of the last iteration.
+When you are performing Bayes Theorem, every time you calculate it you update the prior to be equal to the posterior of the last iteration.

 ### Naive Bayes